CodeNextPaco/flask-activity-tracker/README.md

 # flask-activity-tracker

 Demo app for using SQLite with Flask on a Raspberry Pi.
-This version shows how to create a new user and log in with basic email/password credentials.
-No validation or user sessions are used.
+This version shows how user sessions are used.
 The goal of this demo is to show how to store data and retrieve it from a SQLite database.